 Abstract

-The reliable segregation of chromosome during cell division is a fundamental requirement for life.
-Centromeres function as the site on chromosomes to which spindle fibers attach allowing for ordered segregation of chromosome.
 Despite the fundamental nature of centromeres two fundamentally different types of centromeres are observed across plants and animals.
-Monocentric chromosomes possess a single region that function as the centromere while in holocentric chromosomes centromere activity is present across the length of the whole chromosome.
-When chromosomal fusion or fission occurs species with monocentric chromosomes can fail to properly segregate chromosomes that have either no or multiple centromeres.
-In contrast species with holocentric chromosome should still be able to safely segregate these chromosomes.
+Monocentric chromosomes possess a single region that function as the centromere while in holocentric chromosomes centromere activity is present across the length of the entire chromosome.
+Proper segregation may fail in species with monocentric chromosomes after a fusion or fission event, which may disrupt the number of centromeres.
+In contrast, species with holocentric chromosomes should still be able to safely segregate these chromosomes after fusion or fission events.
 This along with the observation of high chromosome number in some holocentric clades has led to the hypothesis that holocentricity leads to higher rates of chromosome number evolution.
-To test for differences in rates of chromosome number evolution we analyzed data from 12,411 species of insects in a phylogenetic framework.
-Insects exhibit a wide range of chromosome number and several large clades with monocentric or holocentric chromosomes making them ideal for detecting differences in chromosome evolution in clades with different types of centromeres.
+To test for differences in rates of chromosome number evolution between these systems, we analyzed data from 12,411 species of insects in a phylogenetic framework.
 We found that insect orders exhibit striking differences in rates of fissions, fusions, and polyploidy.
-Lepidoptera, a holocentric clade, exhibits some of the highest rates, while other holocentric clades exhibit some of the lowest rates.
 Looking across all insects we found no evidence that holocentric clades have higher rates of fissions, fusions, or polyploidy than monocentric clades.
 Our results suggest that holocentricity alone does not lead to higher rates of chromosome number changes.
-Instead, we suggest that other coevolving traits must explain striking differences among clades.
+Instead, we suggest that other co-evolving traits must explain striking differences among clades.

 Introduction